(Last updated on August 5, 2024.)

 6. Save the score as JapoScore file (*.sscx) for later editing.

 Both JapoScore and MuseScore can export MusicXML files, facilitating data passing to and fro between each other.
-Moreover, they can start each other and pass the MusicXML data directly.

 ^ Index | Basics >